Jordy51/CarParking/README.md

 # CarParkingAPIs

-#### Simple carparking management APIs builtin NodeJS using Express Framework and MongoDB as database
+#### Simple carparking management APIs built using NodeJS, Express Framework and MongoDB as database

 ## Installation